gmavrom33/gmavrom.github.io/_drafts/2016-01-05-this_website.md

 ## The first effort(s)

-Initially, when I decided that I want to build an online presence
+Initially, as soon as I decided that I want to build an online presence I had a look to find examples that I could follow or even blatantly copy.
+What I was looking for was the structure of the website, the platform on which to develop it and where to host it.

-This decision was motivated by seeing the website of Dr. James Keirstead which I

-A bit of history

-The challenging part will be to try and maintain this online presence
+As at the time I was still an MSc student at [Imperial College London](http://www.imperial.ac.uk/) I looked at what I still believe is one of the best academic websites out there: the one by [Dr. James Keirstead](http://www.jameskeirstead.ca/)

+Therefore, I embarked by building a Wordpress website.
+Other solutions like Squarespace or Tumblr did not cross my mind at the time as I also wanted to familiarize myself with the Wordpress platform.

+## Github pages

+After giving up on Wordpress but not on the idea of an academic website

+I followed a similar process as before.
+I chose a topic that was aesthetically pleasing to me

+In this case the theme was [Lanyon](https://github.com/poole/lanyon), a Jekyll theme that is based on [Poole](http://getpoole.com/).